nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

 Overview
 ********

-The AT Client sample acts as a proxy for sending directives to the nRF9160 modem using AT commands.
+The AT Client sample acts as a proxy for sending directives to the cellular modem using AT commands.
-This facilitates the reading of responses or analyzing of events related to the nRF9160 modem.
+This facilitates the reading of responses or analyzing of events related to the cellular modem.
 You can initiate the commands from a terminal or the `LTE Link Monitor`_, which is an application implemented as part of `nRF Connect for Desktop`_.

 For more information on the AT commands, see the `AT Commands Reference Guide`_.